MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/gdpr-summary.md

 ---
-title: "GDPR compliance for Dynamics 365 Customer Service Insights"
+title: "GDPR compliance in Dynamics 365 Customer Service Insights"
 description: "Summary of capabilities for handling GDPR Data Subject Requests (DSR) for data used in Dynamics 365 Customer Service Insights"
 keywords: ""
 ms.date: 4/30/2019